buzzqw/TUS/OBSS/OBSSv2-eng.md

 - **Saving Throws**:: +2 Fortitude
 - **Ability Score**:: Ability modifier for spells or choice

-Choose a spell you know; the Magic Points spent to cast this spell decrease by 1.
+Choose a spell you know; the Magic Points spent to cast this spell decrease by 1, with a minimun cost of one.

 This Feat can be taken multiple times on different spells each time.